Financial Aid & Scholarships

 Financial Aid

-FAFSA – Free Application for Federal Student Aid
+FAFSA® – Free Application for Federal Student Aid

-To apply for federal, state, and institutional financial aid, you need to complete the FAFSA.
+To apply for federal, state, and institutional financial aid, you need to complete the FAFSA®.
 It’s free, easy to complete, and gives you access to the largest sources of financial aid to pay for college.
 Be sure to include the Texas A&M University School Code of 003632, so the financial aid office receives your information.

 Scholarships

-Scholarships are awarded based on different criteria, including academic excellence, financial need, leadership, and preferences based on the donors’ interests in animal health, the VMBS, and our students.
+The VMBS awards numerous scholarships each academic year through the fundraising efforts of the college’s Development Office and the generosity of private donors.
+Thanks to the support of our alumni, friends, and donors, we awarded scholarships totaling over $2.9M to 600 students for the 2025-26 academic year.
+Scholarships can be awarded based on various criteria, including academic excellence, financial need, leadership, and preferences based on the donors’ interests in animal health, the VMBS, and our students.
 For example, some donors wish their scholarship awards to go to students who are interested in a particular type of veterinary medicine, such as equine medicine or feline medicine.
 Other scholarships carry preferences for students from specific cities, counties, or other geographic areas.

 The VMBS encourages students to take full advantage of all scholarship opportunities available both internally and externally.